Only Tap Water DELIVERS!

 Taste and Odor

 Sometimes you may find your water tastes or smells like chlorine.
 The water is safe to drink.
 We are required to maintain a chlorine residual in the distribution system to prevent the growth of bacteria.
 To eliminate or reduce the taste of chlorine in your water, simply store tap water in a container overnight in your refrigerator.
-An inexpensive carbon filter can be used for this also.
+An inexpensive carbon filter can also be used for this purpose.

 Home Treatment Units